 Anxiety is something every person feels at some point.
 It’s part of being human.
 In fact, anxiety can be a helpful and necessary feeling — allowing us to anticipate obstacles, remain cautious, and stay organized.

 That being said, feeling too much anxiety — to the point at which it starts to negatively impact your day-to-day life — can become a problem, and potentially lead to a disorder.
+If you're having these thoughts or feelings, you might be asking yourself "When do these feelings of anxiety start to be a problem?" or "How can I get help for my anxiety?"

 Read on to learn more about anxiety, why it’s important to get treatment for an anxiety disorder, and how a screening recommendation can make it easier to get the help you need.